adobe/jsonschema2md/README.md

 ```

 ## Display custom attributes in the property description
-`jsonschema2md` display only the attributes of an propety which are defined by  JSON Schema.
-If you want to display costum attributes in the property description you could provide a comma separated list with your custom attributes.
+`jsonschema2md` displays only the attributes of an property which are defined by the JSON Schema standard.
+If you want to display additional attributes in the property description you could provide a comma separated list with your custom attributes.

 ```bash
 $ jsonschema2md -d examples/schemas -o examples/docs -p version,test